 The distillation of essential oils was developed in the golden age of the Arab culture.
 The Arabs were the first to distill ethyl alcohol from fermented sugar, thus providing a new solvent for the extraction of essential oils in place of the fatty oils that had probably been used for several millennia.
 We can thank the Arab Golden Age for the modern essential oils we use today!

-How Helpful Are Essential Oils for labor?
+How Helpful Are Essential Oils For Labor?

 There are many researchers all around the world who have been studying the effects of essential oils on the human body as well as essential oils for labor.
-From reducing the stress hormone Cortisol, increasing the hormone Oxytocin, and providing relaxation and muscle tension release, essential oils have numerous benefits!
-For instance, anxiety stimulates the sympathetic nervous system and releases stress related hormones such as noradrenaline, cortisol and adrenaline, which increases how people feel the severity of labor pain as well as the duration of labor (Lowe).
-By using essential oils for labor we can find a way to provide a maximum pain relief feeling and calmness, with the minimum complications, birth workers such as myself can potentially make a large positive impact on a families labor and birth journey.
+From reducing the stress hormone Cortisol to increasing the hormone Oxytocin and providing relaxation and muscle tension release, essential oils have numerous benefits!
+For instance, anxiety stimulates the sympathetic nervous system.
+It releases stress-related hormones such as noradrenaline, cortisol, and adrenaline, which increases how people feel the severity of labor pain as well as the duration of labor (Lowe).
+The calming effects of essential oils can be a helpful tool in labor pain management.
+For parents preparing for an unmedicated birth, using essential oils and other tools like massage can be a great pain management alternative to medications.

+By using essential oils for labor, we can find a way to provide pain relief feeling and relaxation with minimum complications.
+Birth workers such as myself can make a significantly positive impact on a family’s labor and birth journey.

 my top 5 favorite essential oils for Labor and birth

 You may be able to use clary sage to induce labor.
-Since the hormone estrogen encourages the release of oxytocin, the sclareol in clary sage can also encourage a larger release in oxytocin.
-Commonly, inductions use a synthetic form of oxytocin in attempt to start labor, called Pitocin.
-Using Clary Sage oil is a more ‘natural’ way to encourage labor but it can also be used in combination with typical hospital induction methods.
+Since the hormone estrogen encourages the release of oxytocin, the sclareol in clary sage can also encourage a more significant release of oxytocin.
+Commonly, inductions use a synthetic form of oxytocin in an attempt to start labor, called Pitocin.
+Clary Sage oil is a more ‘natural’ way to encourage labor, but it can also be combined with typical hospital induction methods.

 Clary Sage Reduces Cortisol

-Peppermint oil is extracted from the stem, leaves, and flowers of the peppermint plant.
+Peppermint oil is extracted from the peppermint plant’s stem, leaves, and flowers.
 So far in my journey as a birth doula, peppermint is one of my most commonly used essential oils for birth.
 During labor and birth, there are huge changes in hormone levels which can leave people feeling pretty nauseous.
-Peppermint can help alleviate this feeling of nausea.
-I have also used a single drop of peppermint essential oil along with eucalyptus for my clients during foot massages during long inductions.
-Induction of birth can cause swelling, massage with eucalyptus and a small amount of peppermint have helped my clients in labor and their first few days postpartum.
+Putting a drop or two of peppermint oil on a cotton ball and taking slow, deep inhalations can help alleviate this feeling of nausea.
+When battling first-trimester nausea, parents can use a mint lotion for pregnancy.
+Parents can apply the lotion to their hands and breathe slowly to help relieve nausea.

 One reason that I really enjoy using Lavender essential oils for labor is that is has been shown that massage with lavender significantly reduces the pain intensity compared to massage without essential oils.
 (Lamadah).
 If a client feels comfortable with massage as labor comfort technique, we can add a little more power behind the massage with lavender oil!